davetcoleman/baxter_cpp/README.md

  * The current public moveit_core debian release is not 0.5.2 (check [here](http://ros.org/debbuild/hydro.html) and search for moveit_core, then hover your mouse over the third column under HbinP64.
 Or check [here](https://github.com/ros-planning/moveit_core/releases))
  * You want to install MoveIt from source for development reasons but also want to ensure your source checkout is compatible with this repo

-Otherwise you can just skip this section and install the Baxter code and it will automatically pull the necessary debians for MoveIt!
+Otherwise you can just skip this section and install the Baxter code and it will automatically pull the necessary debians for MoveIt

 * Setup workspace, download repositories and build